webchang/ibm-ips-samples/openlayers-clients/README.md

 * settings.jsp shows how to get settings
 * simpleQuery.jsp shows how to get datasets, datalayers, polygons and then submit a query
-* simpleJobs.jsp shows how to get status of queries if jobs are completed or not and how to get results for a completed job and overlay the results on OpenLayers map
-* import.jsp shows the simple libraries needed to run the sample and also the URL used to access the IPS API
+* simpleJobs.jsp shows how to get status of queries if jobs are completed or not and how to get results for a completed job and overlay the results on OpenLayers map colorSettings.jsp allows user to save local preferences for color settings while displaying overlays on the map on simpleJobs.jsp import.jsp shows the simple libraries needed to run the sample and also the URL used to access the IPS API style.css and settings.css have some simple styles defined

 To see a running demo, use the following URL: http://169.48.109.214:30466/openlayers-clients/login.jsp